-“The digestible or the metabolizable energy the body ultimately obtains from the nitrogen-free extract, from the crude fiber, or from the total carbohydrate (i.e., the nitrogen-free extract plus the crude fiber) of a food, is a somewhat different matter, since the completeness of the digestion of these two groups of carbohydrates is often appreciably different.
+“The digestible or the metabolizable energy the body ultimately obtains from the nitrogen-free extract, from the crude fibre, or from the total carbohydrate (i.e., the nitrogen-free extract plus the crude fibre) of a food, is a somewhat different matter since the completeness of the digestion of these two groups of carbohydrates is often appreciably different.
 This matter will be considered later when the question of digestibility is dealt with.
 For the moment it will suffice to note that celluloses and hemicelluloses yield less useful energy to nonherbivores than do the carbohydrates of the nitrogen-free extract category.”
 (Loyed, et al. 1960)

 “Incidentally, crude protein, by itself, describes only the energy of this nitrogenous fraction of foods.
 Without other information, the figure for the amount of crude protein in a food gives no reliable clue to the makeup of its nutrient units, the amino acids.
 Of these acids, we shall learn more later.
 It is sufficient here to tabulate them as some of the nutrients that we must deal with in nutrition (see table below).”
 (Loyed, et al. 1960)